awinogrodzki/recontainer/README.md

 There are some situations though, where you need a single point of configuration to achieve better decoupling between multiple components.
 One of these cases is server-side rendering, in which you might want to change implementation that depends on browser APIs to something more suitable for a Node.js application.

 Moreover, using global instances imported as ES6 module can lead to memory-leaks and bugs on server-side.
 Take for example a global instance of event publisher, to which application subscribes on each request.
-Since it is not disposed after each request, any failure to unsubscribe will cause linear leak of memory.
+Since it is not disposed after each request, any failure to unsubscribe will cause a linear leak of memory.

 ### Why not Redux?